SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 First, select [Insert] and cancel to check for Water Pot.<br/>
 Then select [Peek] and press L - if you hear a sound, it's a Storage Pot.<br/>
-If it turns out to be a Storage Pot, insert any riceballs you have right away.<br/>
+If it turns out to be a Storage Pot, insert any onigiri you have right away.<br/>
 After that, it's fine to insert items to check for Identify Pot,<br/>but understand the risk that it could be a Sticky Pot.

 ### 5-8F